Article contents

 Tembo is an award-winning mortgage broker with outstanding service, who not only offers ‘normal’ mortgages, but also works with a range of ‘specialist’ mortgages – things like mortgages for the older generations and borrowing into retirement.

-Check out Tembo – experts in mortgages for over 50s.
-They’ll find the best deal for you.
+Tembo are experts in mortgages for over 50s.
+They’ll find the best deal and even apply for it on your behalf.

 Get 50% off the standard fee